 "Cyberspace" is the term used to describe the electronic medium of digital networks used to store, modify and communicate information.
 It includes the Internet but also other information systems that support businesses, infrastructure and services.

 We all rely on the availability of these systems on a daily basis.
 A secure online environment is essential to HM Government, which is providing an ever-increasing number of online services to UK citizens and businesses as part of a major digital services transformation programme.
 The ability to conduct online transactions securely it is central to the delivery of public and commercial services and communications.
 However, some individuals and groups use cyberspace for malicious purposes.
-We call these people 'hostile actors' and they exploit cyberspace to conduct espionage operations or launch damaging computer network attacks.

 A wide range of hostile actors use cyber to target the UK.
 They include foreign states, criminals, "hacktivist" groups and terrorists.
 The resources and capabilities of such actors vary.
 Foreign states are generally equipped to conduct the most damaging cyber espionage and computer network attacks.